Expose services of type LoadBalancer¶

 Step 5: Expose the sample application using service of type LoadBalancer¶

-Perform the following to create a service (apache
+Perform the following to create a service (apache) of type LoadBalancer.

 -